 Your best bet will always be your college or university.
 Internships depend for the most part on your student status, therefore your educational program will be the best equipped to handle any questions you have.
 Most programs and departments partner with or have a list of companies that are offering internships.
 We partner with most major universities in the Netherlands as they trust us to provide access to international jobs and college internships.
 In any case, your university's career center will be able to help you through every step of your application process.

 Opportunities arise through connections.
-Your program’s alumni network is a goldmine for access to careers and information you probably don’t know about.
-Though cold emailing is a skill that too few people have, it’s never too late to learn.
-Joining your university’s alumni network or social media groups is a sure way to network, gain information and valuable contacts.
+Your program's alumni network is a goldmine for access to careers and information you probably don't know about.
+Though cold emailing is a skill that too few people have, it's never too late to learn.
+Joining your university's alumni network or social media groups is a sure way to network, gain information and valuable contacts.
 Alumni are more than happy to help by answering questions, connecting you to others and providing information.
+The Holland Alumni Network is also a great resource for internationals looking for a solid network in the Netherlands.

 Finding an internship solely in English in the Netherlands is harder than it seems.
 College Life has a great selection of internship offers right here!
 In general, job boards are the quickest and easiest way to find college internship opportunities.
 As a rule of thumb, check out Indeed, Glassdoor and LinkedIn.
 They have offers from companies of all sizes and organizational structures.
 Job boards that are location specific or career specific are great for when you have a clear idea of what you're searching for.